mendersoftware/mender-docs/07.Server-installation/02.Evaluation-with-docker-compose/docs.md

 <!--AUTOVERSION: "integration-%"/integration -->
-If you want to remove all state in your Mender demo environment and start clean, run the following commands in the `integration-master` directory:
+If you want to remove all state in your Mender demo environment and start clean, run the following commands in the `integration-3.6.0-build3` directory:

 ```bash
 ./demo stop